-COMPLETION OF ONLINE COURSES AND PROGRAMS

-Students may complete 100% of their program online provided that all of the courses required for their program are available online.
-Grace usually offers all Bible exposition, theology, and ministry skills courses required for the TSC, BSC, MABS, and M.Div. online, periodically.
-Th.M. required courses beyond the M.Div. program requirements and any language courses may or may not be offered or available online.
+COMPLETION OF ONLINE COURSES AND PROGRAMSStudents may complete 100% of their program online provided that all of the courses required for their program are available online.
+Grace usually offers all Bible exposition, theology, and ministry skills courses online.

 FREQUENCY OF REQUIRED COURSE OFFERINGS